makestatic/oblique.nvim/readme.md

 ![previous-oblique.nvim](prev-version.png)

-This version has a more *modern* look.
-You can find it at this [commit](https://github.com/makestatic/oblique.nvim/tree/b6c40c0c04a756efb2ff42f4fffde352e05eac96), or install it (via lazy.nvim) using the code below.
-Although, it doesn’t have a light mode — it’s dark mode only.
+This version had a more *modern-ish* look.
+You can find it at this [commit](https://github.com/makestatic/oblique.nvim/tree/b6c40c0c04a756efb2ff42f4fffde352e05eac96), or install it (via lazy.nvim) using the code below.  *It doesn’t have a light mode (dark mode only).*

 ```lua
 {